 As a photographer, you can choose the setting for your photoshoots.
 Photographers that shoot indoors, in a managed setting, are known as studio photographers.
+These individuals want need to find the best studio photography cameras possible.

 Studio photography allows photographers to control all aspects of the environment.
 They control the lighting, the backdrops, wind, and any other props.
 Shooting in a studio can give you a lot of creative freedom as a photographer, but you need to have the right equipment for it.